sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 LLVM tools.
 However, this example invalidates the assumption that our pass uses to ensure GEP safety.

-To be clear `%1` is a pointer to an array of 10 32-bit integers, but the next instruction copies that same pointer value into `%2` while treating is as a pointer to *11* 32-bit integers.
+To be clear, `%1` is a pointer to an array of 10 32-bit integers, but the next instruction copies that same pointer value into `%2` while treating it as a pointer to *11* 32-bit integers.

 When our pass analyses `%3` it will insert the following bounds check for `%x`: